China–United States relations: George W. Bush administration (2001–2009)

-There were initial fears among the PRC leadership that the war on terrorism would lead to an anti-PRC effort by the U.S., especially as the U.S. began establishing bases in Central Asian countries like Uzbekistan and Tajikistan and renewed efforts against Iraq.
+There were initial fears among the PRC leadership that the war on terrorism would lead to an anti-PRC effort by the US, especially as the US began establishing bases in Central Asian countries like Uzbekistan and Tajikistan and renewed efforts against Iraq.
 The Chinese government was relieved after the United States tied up major national resources with its 2003 invasion of Iraq.
 China believed that the United States' Middle East meant that the United States would need China's help on issues such as counterterrorism, Middle Eastern stability, and nuclear non-proliferation and viewed the United States' focus as conducive to China's emphasis on stability and domestic development.

 China and the United States worked closely on regional issues, including those pertaining to North Korea and its nuclear weapons program.
 China has stressed its opposition to North Korea's decision to withdraw from the Treaty on the Non-Proliferation of Nuclear Weapons, its concerns over North Korea's nuclear capabilities, and its desire for a non-nuclear Korean Peninsula.
 It also voted to refer North Korea's noncompliance with its International Atomic Energy Agency obligations to the UN Security Council.

 In 2001, a presidential plane built in the United States for Chinese leader Jiang Zemin was found to have listening devices installed.
 Chinese authorities located at least 20 devices, including one in the headboard of the presidential bed.
 The listening devices were capable of being operated via satellite.

 In the mid-2000s, the United States focused relatively less on China issues.
 This approach was reinforced by the economic benefits to the United States from its relations with China, including cheaper consumer products like clothing and electronics.
-During this period, the United States also issued significant debt to fund its military interventions and China became the largest foreign purchaser of U.S. government debt.
+During this period, the United States also issued significant debt to fund its military interventions and China became the largest foreign purchaser of US government debt.

 Taiwan remained a volatile issue, but one that remained under control.
 The United States policy toward Taiwan involved emphasizing the Four Noes and One Without.
 On occasion the United States rebuked Republic of China (Taiwan) President Chen Shui-bian for provocative pro-independence rhetoric.
 As Bush made his opposition to Taiwan independence clear, the PRC saw the United States as playing a positive role in restraining the separatist movement.
 In 2005, the PRC passed the Anti-Secession Law which stated that the PRC would be prepared to resort to "non-peaceful means" if Taiwan declared formal independence.
-Many critics of the PRC, such as the Blue Team, argue that the PRC was trying to take advantage of the U.S. war in Iraq to assert its claims on Republic of China's territory.
+Many critics of the PRC, such as the Blue Team, argue that the PRC was trying to take advantage of the US war in Iraq to assert its claims on Republic of China's territory.
 In 2008, Taiwan voters elected Ma Ying-jeou.
 Ma, representing the Kuomintang, campaigned on a platform that included rapprochement with mainland China.
 His election has significant implications for the future of cross-strait relations.